 This woman-owned company has run a successful essential oil business for nearly 25 years.
-The owner, Marge Clark, buys only the highest quality hydrosols from certified organic distillers.
-Her stock is growing and if she doesn’t carry a hydrosol you want, just ask and she might be able to obtain it for you!
-Because the owner, Jessica Grill, is a graduate of the Aromatic Wisdom Institute Aromatherapy Certification Program, she offers a special discount on hydrosols, essential oils and other aromatherapy supplies.
+The owner, Marge Clark, buys only the highest quality hydrosols from organic distillers.
+Her stock is growing and if she doesn’t carry a hydrosol you want, just ask and she will mostly likely be able to obtain it for you.
+Because Marge and I have known each other for over 20 years, she offers a special discount on hydrosols, essential oils, and other aromatherapy supplies.
 If you’re interested, just email me at firstname.lastname@example.org for details.

 Okay, now it’s your turn.